Frequently Asked Questions

 There is an opportunity to study four A Levels at The Henley College.
 This is something that can be discussed at your interview if this is something you wish to do.

 Can I study a mixture of A Levels and Vocational courses?

 Typically, students study either an A Level programme of 3 A Levels/ Applied A Levels, or one Vocational course.
-On some occasions, students have studied an A-Level course alongside their Vocational course but this is subject to the discretion of the Head of Faculty and/or Curriculum Leader.
+On some occasions, students have studied an A-Level course alongside their Vocational course and this is subject to the discretion of the Head of Faculty and/or Curriculum Leader and timetable feasibility.

 How many hours a week will I spend in lessons?

 A typical College timetable will be around 14 hours per week.
 12 hours would be made up of lessons and teaching and the other hours will be Tutorial and Enrichment.

 There is no uniform or set dress code for the college.
 You can wear whatever you would like, within reason, as long as it's suitable for your chosen course(s).

 What is enrichment?